theffc/TG/NKE Coding Style.md

 The bug in this code is that on some exit paths "foo" is NULL.
 Normally the fix for this is to split it up into two error labels "err_bar:" and "err_foo:".

-##Commenting

-Comments are good, but there is also a danger of over-commenting.
-NEVER try to explain HOW your code works in a comment: it's much better to write the code so that the _working_ is obvious, and it's a waste of time to explain badly written code.

-Generally, you want your comments to tell WHAT your code does, not HOW.
-Also, try to avoid putting comments inside a function body: if the function is so complex that you need to separately comment parts of it, you should probably split your function into simpler ones.
-You can make small comments to note or warn about something particularly clever (or ugly), but try to avoid excess.
-Instead, put the comments at the head of the function, telling people what it does, and possibly WHY it does it.

-Linux style for comments is the C89 "/* ... */" style.
-**Don't** use C99-style "// ..." comments.

-The preferred style for long (multi-line) comments is:

-	/*
-	 * This is the preferred style for multi-line
-	 * comments in the Linux kernel source code.
-	 * Please use it consistently.
-	 *
-	 * Description:  A column of asterisks on the left side,
-	 * with beginning and ending almost-blank lines.
-	 */

-This is how a function should be commented (according to the kernel-doc format):

-	/**
-	 * foobar() - short function description of foobar
-	 * @arg1:	Describe the first argument to foobar.
-	 * @arg2:	Describe the second argument to foobar.
-	 *		One can provide multiple line descriptions
-	 *		for arguments.
-	 *
-	 * A longer description, with more discussion of the function foobar()
-	 * that might be useful to those using or modifying it.
-Begins with
-	 * empty comment line, and may include additional embedded empty
-	 * comment lines.
-	 *
-	 * The longer description can have multiple paragraphs.
-	 *
-	 * Return: Describe the return value of foobar.
-	 */

-And this, how a structure should be commented:

-	/**
-	 * struct blah - the basic blah structure
-	 * @mem1:	describe the first member of struct blah
-	 * @mem2:	describe the second member of struct blah,
-	 *		perhaps with more lines and words.
-	 *
-	 * Longer description of this structure.
-	 */

-The opening comment mark "/**" - showed above - is reserved for kernel-doc comments.
-Only comments so marked will be considered by the kernel-doc scripts, and any comment so marked must be in kernel-doc format.

-It's also important to comment data, whether they are basic types or derived types.
-To this end, use just **one data declaration per line** (no commas for multiple data declarations).
-This leaves you room for a small comment on each item, explaining its use.

 ##Macros, Enums and RTL